Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Experiments

 \textbf{Manipulation Performance}\quad CoGHP's advantages become even more pronounced in manipulation tasks (cube and scene in Table \ref{table:overall_results}), where sequential decision-making directly benefits from our unified sequence generation approach.
 Scene tasks require learning complex behavioral sequences, in which agents must coordinate up to eight sequential atomic behaviors in the correct order.
-On the scene task, CoGHP achieved 78\% compared to HIQL's 38\%, demonstrating how CoGHP's chain-of-goals approach enables effective decomposition of complex sequential tasks.
+On the scene task, CoGHP achieved 78\% compared to HIQL's 38\%, OTA's 20\%, and SAW's 63\%, demonstrating how CoGHP's chain-of-goals approach enables effective decomposition of complex sequential tasks.
 Cube manipulation tasks present a different challenge, requiring repetitive pick-and-place operations where behavioral complexity is lower but precise motor control and correct placement ordering become critical.
 In these environments, HIQL exhibits performance degradation as the low-level policy lacks sufficient access to information about the final goal.
 This limitation becomes evident when comparing HIQL (41\%) to GCIQL (99\%) on cube-single, where HIQL loses awareness of the final goal and may select sub-optimal actions, undermining accurate cube placement.
-CoGHP addresses this fundamental issue through its unified optimization framework, achieving 97\% on cube-single and maintaining strong performance even on the complex cube-triple (42\%), where success depends on both accurate motor control and correct ordering strategies.
+CoGHP addresses this fundamental issue through its unified optimization framework, achieving 97\% on cube-single and maintaining strong performance even on the complex cube-triple (42\%), outperforming OTA and SAW by a large margin on multi-object manipulation tasks.
 This demonstrates CoGHP's ability to retain final-goal awareness throughout the decision sequence while ensuring precise action execution, enabling successful manipulation across tasks of varying complexity.